HUMAN:RIGHTS AWARD

 The Encampments

-The occupation of Colombia University by pro-Palestinian students made waves around the world.
+The occupation of Columbia University by pro-Palestinian students made waves around the world.
 A film about power and resistance in the 21st century.

 The Lions By The River Tigris